google/zetasql/docs/datetime_functions.md

 This function supports an optional `time_zone` parameter.
 See [Time zone definitions][datetime-timezone-definitions] for information on how to specify a time zone.

+The current date and time is recorded at the start of the query statement which contains this function, not when this specific function is evaluated.

 **Return Data Type**